- In 2021, UK trade (exports + imports) was £1.3 trillion with deficit of £29 billion:

 On the Rebound: Prospects for a US-UK Free Trade Agreement, Peter Sands, Ed Balls, Mehek Sethi, Eleanor Hallam, Sebastian Leape, Nyasha Weinberg, May 2018

-The UK’s Department of International Trade (DIT) has made good progress building a team with specialist skills to negotiate trade agreements, and has logged some successes such as rolling over the Japan-EU FTA.
+The UK’s Department of International Trade (DIT) has been building a team with specialist skills to negotiate trade agreements, and has logged some successes such as rolling over the Japan-EU FTA.
 However, it has focused on replacing existing agreements rather than negotiating new ones.

 Resources are also needed to monitor and maintain agreements.
 To indicate the scale of resources needed, as of 1 October 2017 DG Trade at the European Commission had 697 staff members (many with deep trade experience).
 This department not only negotiates but also maintains and monitors trade deals for the EU.
 (Source: DG Trade and Europe Direct, October 2017).
 Coincidentally, the Secretariat at the WTO comprises about 650 staff.